AlexSchedel/AlexSchedel-cs284a-writeups/proj4/index.md

 ## Overview

+In this project, I implemented a cloth simulator as well as shaders to make the cloth look more realistic.
+The cloth sim is a point and spring based system, which allows for efficient simulation of real world forces.
+Additionally, I added constraints on the springs and implemented collisions with planes, spheres, and the cloth itself to make everything look more realistic.
+For the shader part of the project, I used GLSL to implement efficient shader rendering for my cloth simulation.

 ## Part 1: Masses and Springs

 To begin the project, I first used `PointMass` and `Spring` structs to create a simple cloth mesh.